SystemsApproach/private5g/software/directory.rst

 referred to as GitOps, manages the *Continuous Deployment (CD)* half of the CI/CD pipeline.
 OnRamp's approach to GitOps uses a different mechanism than the one the ONF ops team originally used to manage its multi-site deployment of Aether.
-That approach has a large startup cost, which has proven difficult for others to replicate.
+The latter approach has a large startup cost, which has proven difficult for others to replicate.
+(It also locks you into deployment toolchain that may or may not be appropriate for your situation.)

 In its place, OnRamp adopts minimal Ansible tooling.
 This makes it easier to take ownership of the configuration parameters that define